Alabama Quit Claim Deed Form

 As outlined below, the form must be filed with Real Estate Sales Validation (Form RT-1) and any filing feeds must be paid, as detailed below.

-Additional mandatory document (§ 40-22-1): It is mandatory for the form, Real Estate Sales Validation (Form RT-1), to be filed at the same time as the Deed.
-The Deed can be obtained from the official website of each county.
+Additional mandatory document (§ 40-22-1): It is mandatory for the form, Real Estate Sales Validation (Form RT-1), to be filed at the same time as the deed.
 All relevant sections must be completed and subsequently signed by both parties.